Cancel anytime

 Core Business Areas

-- Jumia Food: An online food delivery service that connects restaurants with consumers for food ordering and delivery.
+- Jumia Food: An online food delivery service that partners with local restaurants to deliver meals to customers.

 Leadership and Structure